-The person responsible for dealing with your case is identified in the letter enclosed with this leaflet.
-The letter also lets you know who will have access to your file and who to contact when the person responsible for your case is unavailable.
+The person responsible for dealing with your case is identified in the letter or email accompanying these terms of business.
+The letter or email also lets you know who will have access to your file and who to contact when the person responsible for your case is unavailable.
 We have also provided you with the name of the head of department.

 2. Service Standards and Responsibilities

 - review the matter regularly and update you by telephone, email, text or by letter.

 - explain to you by telephone, email, text or by letter the legal work required to be carried out as your matter progresses;

 - provide you with a fixed fee or an estimate of costs of the case in writing at the outset and then update you in writing concerning costs incurred at least every six months;

 - in contested matters and in the event of a material change of circumstances advise you about whether the likely outcome still justifies the costs and risks associated with the claim;

 - advise you at the outset and keep you updated concerning the likely timescale for each stage of the matter and any important changes to those estimates;

 - in appropriate cases continue to review whether there are alternative methods by which your matter can be funded;